zhaochaoyi/zhaochaoyi.github.io/_pages/about.md

 <br/>

 # 🔥 News
+- **2024.04: 🎉 I am enrolled as a Postdoctoral Associate at MIT Sloan School of Management.
+Welcome to Cambridge and MIT!**
 - **2024.03: Our work has been reported by [Center for Statistical Science](https://www.stat-center.pku.edu.cn/xwdt/zxxw/1375261.htm), Peking University.**
 - **2024.02: 🎉 Our paper "Optimal Impact Portfolios with General Dependence and Marginals" is accepted by** ***<font color="#AC2C1D">Operations Research</font>*****!**
   + This paper is currently published online: [[PDF](./publication/2024_OR_Induced_Order_Statistics.pdf)] [[Appendix](./publication/2024_OR_Induced_Order_Statistics_Appendix.pdf)] [[Journal](https://pubsonline.informs.org/doi/abs/10.1287/opre.2023.0400)].